JeonghyunJoo/LRCN-implementation/README.md

 # LRCN Variation - 2D CNN + 1D CNN version
 The repository includes a variation of LRCN where LSTM in the LRCN model is replaced with the one-dimensional CNN layer.

+The introduced one-dimensional CNN layer plays a role of capturing temporal dynamics in video as LSTM does.

+The benefit comes from the fact that the CNN layer has a better GPU utilization than LSTM since LSTM has a sequential execution path.

+(It becomes easier to understand if one recalls one of original motivations in developing the Transformer model was to achieve parallelization by avoiding RNN)

-The idea is introduced in the paper:
+The idea is explained in the paper:

 ```BibTeX
 @article{